zamdevio/mdviewer/README.md

 - **💾 Auto-Save** - Your work is automatically saved to local storage, never lose your progress
 - **📱 Responsive Design** - Works beautifully on all devices, from mobile to desktop
 - **🔄 Solo Mode** - Toggle between editor-only, preview-only, or split-view for large screens
+- **📁 File Management** - Save, load, rename, and delete markdown files with a native-like experience
+- **🔍 Search & Filter** - Find files quickly with search, sorting, and pagination
+- **⚙️ Settings Page** - Customize theme, auto-save, keyboard shortcuts, and more
+- **📤 Secure Export/Import** - Backup and restore all your files and settings with AES-GCM encryption
+- **⌨️ Keyboard Shortcuts** - Power user shortcuts for save, new file, import, and export
+- **🔗 Deep Linking** - Open editor and shared content directly via URLs

 ### 🎯 Additional Features